Discuss the rise of national consciousness in 19th-century India

 Formation of Socio-Religious Movements

-READ ALSO: Write a short note on Pluralist liberal theory of the state.
-Political Science Questions and Answers
+READ ALSO: Write a short note on Knowledge revolution

 The 19th century also witnessed the emergence of socio-religious reform movements that contributed to the rise of national consciousness.
 Movements such as the Brahmo Samaj, Arya Samaj, and the Aligarh Movement sought to reform Indian society while emphasizing the importance of Indian culture, language, and traditions.
 These movements not only challenged social and religious orthodoxies but also promoted a sense of collective identity and unity among Indians.